James 1:19–21

 Quick listening, slow speech, and slow anger prepare believers to put away sin and receive the implanted word that saves.

-19 So, then, my beloved brothers, let every man be swift to hear, slow to speak, and slow to anger;
+19 My beloved brothers, understand this: Everyone should be quick to listen, slow to speak, and slow to anger,

 Quick listening, slow speech, and slow anger prepare believers to put away sin and receive the implanted word that saves.